subidit/rover-resume/README.md

 |:----:|:-----:|
 | Fancy Rover Template | Base Rover Template |

-## Features
-- Clean and professional design.
-- Easy-to-follow LaTeX template.
+### Motivation

+I hate it when a template is so convoluted with custom commands and refractored files that it becomes impossible to understand how it's working.
+Then it becomes a big task to change even a single spacing in the document.
+I wanted to make a template that would read like an instruction manual and only use customisations necessary to make a document look like a resume.

 ## Usage

-1. Clone or download the Rover Resume template.
-2. Copy the [template](https://github.com/subidit/rover-resume/blob/main/rover-template.tex) to a new Overleaf project.
-Or Open the [LaTeX template file](https://github.com/subidit/rover-resume/blob/main/rover-template.tex) in your preferred editor.
+1. Use `\subsection{}` and `\subsubsection` for primary and secondary titles.
+2. Use `\hfill` to right align text in the title.
+3. Use `itemize` lists for bullet points.
-3. Fill in your personal information, including name, contact details, and links to LinkedIn and GitHub.
+4. Fill in your personal information, including name, contact details, and links to LinkedIn and GitHub.
-4. Populate the sections for Education, Experience, Certifications & Awards, and Skills & Interests with your relevant information.
+5. Populate the sections for Education, Experience, Certifications & Awards, and Skills & Interests with your relevant information.
-5. Customize the formatting, such as fonts and spacing, to match your preferences.

 ## Customization